rns/kollos-luif-doc/manual.md

 Structural or lexical rules are declared by using produce-operators.

-In a lexical grammar, a lexeme is a top-level symbol, which can specified with the `lexeme` adverb.
+In a lexical grammar, a lexeme is a top-level symbol, which can be specified with the `lexeme` adverb.
 In a lexical grammar, a lexeme can never appear on a RHS.

 In a structural grammar, a lexeme is a symbol which never appears